Skip to main content

 TON validators collect storage fees from smart contracts.

-Storage fees are collected from the smart contract balance at the Storage phase of any transaction due storage payments for the account state (including smart-contract code and data, if present) up to the present time.
+Storage fees are collected from the smart contract balance at the Storage phase of any transaction due to storage payments for the account state (including smart-contract code and data, if present) up to the present time.
+Even if a contract receives 1 nanoton, it will pay all the debt since the last payment.
 The smart contract may be frozen as a result.
+Only unique cells (by hash) are counted for storage and forward fees, i.e., three identical hash cells are counted as one.
+In particular, it deduplicates data: if there are several equivalent sub-cells referenced in different branches, their content is only stored once.

-If you have not used your TON Wallet for a significant period of time (1 year), you will have to pay a significantly larger commission than usual because the wallet pays commission on sending and receiving transactions.
+If you have not used your TON wallet for a long time, you will pay a larger fee than usual because the wallet pays fees on both sending and receiving transactions.

-Note: When message is bounced from the contract, the contract will pay current debt for storage aka storage_fee
+When a message is bounced from the contract, the contract will pay its current storage_fee.

 Formula